Skip to content

 Participants: Data were obtained from 413 participants (69.8% female, mean age 41.6 years), of whom 70.4% identified as Aboriginal or Torres Strait Islanders.

-Intervention: Deadly Thinking workshops involve participant's engaging with a series of videos and facilitated group discussions with other participants related to social and emotional well-being topics relevant to individuals and communities.
+Intervention: Deadly Thinking workshops involve participant's engaging with a series of videos and facilitated group discussions with other participants related to social and emotional wellbeing topics relevant to individuals and communities.

 Main outcome measures: Participants completed measures of psychological distress, suicidal ideation, substance use, changes in attitudes towards help-seeking and help-seeking intentions and satisfaction with the workshop.
 Additionally, participants in a train-the-trainer workshop rated their perceived confidence to deliver the program post-workshop.

-Result: Participants reported positive perceptions of community safety and well-being and low rates of marked distress, with no significant difference between train-the-trainer and community workshop participants.
+Result: Participants reported positive perceptions of community safety and wellbeing and low rates of marked distress, with no significant difference between train-the-trainer and community workshop participants.
 Results indicated significant improvement in help-seeking intentions post-workshop and high rates of satisfaction with workshop components.

 Conclusion: Initial evaluation indicates good acceptability and feasibility of delivering the Deadly Thinking program in rural and remote Indigenous communities; however, more robust evaluation of the program is warranted using controlled conditions to measure effectiveness, particularly for changing in help-seeking behaviour.